sunfounder/zeus-car/docs/source/hardware/cpn_zeus_car_shield.rst

     :width: 500
     :align: center

-This is an all-in-one extension board designed for Arduino by SunFounder, which contains various module ports such as motor, light bar, obstacle avoidance, grayscale, ESP32 CAM and ultrasonic module.
+This is an all-in-one expansion board designed for Arduino by SunFounder, which contains various module ports such as motor, light bar, obstacle avoidance, grayscale, ESP32 CAM and ultrasonic module.
 There is also a built-in HS0038B IR receiver for remote control.

-This extension board also has a built-in charging circuit, which can charge the battery with PH2.0-5P interface, and the estimated charging time is 130 minutes.
+This expansion board also has a built-in charging circuit, which can charge the battery with PH2.0-5P interface, and the estimated charging time is 130 minutes.

 **Zeus Car Shield Pinout**